Optimization for Solder Paste Printing Process to Reduce Solder Ball Formation

 Adjust the reflow soldering temperature profile based on the solder’s melting point and the properties of the PCB material.
 Use appropriate cooling and heating rates to avoid temperature fluctuations that are too fast or too slow.

-Improvement of PCB Layout Design
+Improvement of PCB Layout Design to Avoid Solder Ball Formation

 - Spacing between Surface Mount Devices (SMDs):